 - 1. The funding target is based on a set of assumptions about the future, (e.g. investment returns, inflation, pensioners' life expectancies).
-If an employer is approaching the end of its participation in the Fund then its funding target may be set on a more prudent basis, so that its liabilities are less likely to be spread among other employers after its cessation; - 2.
-The time horizon required is the period over which the funding target is achieved.
-Employers may be given a lower time horizon if they have a less permanent anticipated membership, or do not have taxraising powers to increase contributions if investment returns under-perform; and - 3.
-The likelihood of achieving the funding target over that time horizon will be dependent on the Fund's view of the strength of employer covenant and its funding profile.
-Where an employer is considered to be weaker, then the required likelihood will be set higher, which in turn will increase the required contributions (and vice versa).
+However, if an employer is approaching the end of its participation in the Fund then its funding target may be set on a more prudent basis, so that its liabilities are less likely to be spread among other employers after its cessation; - 2.
+The time horizon required is, in broad terms, the period over which any deficit is to be recovered.
+A shorter period will lead to higher contributions, and vice versa (all other things being equal).
+Employers may be given a lower time horizon if they have a less permanent anticipated membership, or do not have tax-raising powers to increase contributions if investment returns under-perform; and - 3.
+The probability of achieving the funding target over that time horizon will be dependent on the Fund's view of the strength of employer covenant and its funding profile.
+Where an employer is considered to be weaker, or potentially ceasing from the Fund, then the required probability will be set higher, which in turn will increase the required contributions (and vice versa).